Movistar Arena (Santiago): History

 Arena Santiago was symbolically opened on March 7, 2006 by then President Ricardo Lagos, and it was inaugurated on April 15 that year by his successor, Michelle Bachelet.

-In 2008, managers signed a contract with portable phone company Movistar Chile for 16 years.
+In 2008, the stadium signed a contract with portable phone company Movistar Chile for 16 years.

+In February 2010, American icon Beyoncé performed a sold-out concert there during her I Am...
+Tour, marking her first show in the country.

-On 13 March 2018, Pearl Jam gave a concert to 17.000 people, setting a new attendance record at the venue.
+On 13 March 2018, Pearl Jam gave a concert to 17,000 people, setting a new attendance record at the venue.

 On 5 November 2018, Robbie Williams performed on the arena as part of The Heavy Entertainment Show Tour.

-Iron Maiden played their first ever arena show in Chile on 14 October 2019, as part of their Legacy of the Beast World Tour.
+Iron Maiden played their first-ever arena show in Chile on 14 October 2019, as part of their Legacy of the Beast World Tour.
 The show was announced because the first concert at the Estadio Nacional on October 15 sold out all the 63,000 tickets half a year before the show.

 Europe played in Movistar Arena on September 27, 2019 as part of their world tour called Walk The Earth Tour.

-It will be used as one of the venues for the 2023 Pan American Games and will host basketball events.
+The arena was the volleyball venue during the 2023 Pan American Games.

+Kylie Minogue played the arena on August 12, 2025 as part of her Tension Tour.

 Davis Cup incident

-On 7 April 2000, the site served as the location of a Chile-Argentina Davis Cup rubber.
+On 7 April 2000, the stadium played host to a Chile-Argentina Davis Cup tie.
 During the second singles match between Nicolás Massú and Mariano Zabaleta, the crowd became violent, throwing fruit, coins and plastic chairs at the Argentine team.
 As a result, the Chilean Tennis Federation was fined nearly US$50,000 and was prohibited from hosting Davis Cup games for two years.